 Storm.
 Frank was assigned to the USS KALAMAZOO (AOR-6) as part of the

-John F. Kennedy Battle Group and later the George Washington Battle Group.
+John F. Kennedy Battle Group and later to the George Washington Battle Group.

 anchored off the Normandy coast in France to re-enact the D-Day Landings